Classrooms-Laboratory Emergency Guidelines

 Evacuate the building using the nearest exit (or alternate if nearest exit is blocked).

 Important: After evacuating the building, report to your designated Evacuation Assembly Point.
 Stay there until an accurate headcount has been taken.
-The department chair or designate will take attendance and assist in accounting for all building occupants.
+The instructor(s) or designate will take attendance and assist in accounting for all building occupants.

 Assist people with disabilities in exiting the building!
 Remember that elevators are reserved for people with disabilities.
 However, in case of fire or earthquake, do not use the elevators.